fpetros1/Material-Spring/README.md

 5. A success message should appear.
 6. (You can delete the unzipped folder now)

+## Plattform support
+This theme was originaly made for Windows 10 at a scaling of 125%.
+I'm not sure how it behaves with Mac or Linux at different resolutions so please give me feedback on this.

 ## Credit

 This theme is based on: